tbody-cfs/hermes-3/docs/sphinx/introduction.rst

   the ``hermes-3\examples\`` directory for extra examples.
   Recommended solver settings are in the :ref:`sec-solver_numerics` section.

+How do I run Hermes-3, how do I restart simulations?
+  See :ref:`sec-execution`.

 How do I post-process a simulation?
   There are two interfaces: the legacy Python package boutdata and the newer, Xarray powered xHermes. xHermes can be a bit slower but handles normalisation for you and has many quality of life features.
-See section :ref:`sec-execution-postprocessing`.
+See section :ref:`sec-postprocessing`.

 What equations am I solving?
   Hermes-3 is modular and the solved equations are built from "components".